DayuanTan/DistributedSystemDesign/README.md

 This is a repostory for UMBC CMSC621 Operating System class projects.

 ## Project 1
 Socket.
-Create a new thread for each client connection.
+Create a new thread for each client connection. (py)

 Requirement is [here](Project1.pdf)